Abarim Publications' online Biblical Greek Dictionary

 But where our modern word "power" brings to mind some blunt and coercing force, the Greek noun κρατος (kratos) reflects a calm and intelligent kind of control; a giving kind of mastery that comes from an intimate knowledge of whatever is directed.
 It occurs 12 times in the New Testament; see full concordance.

 Misnoming the -cracy

-Paul uses the same words in Ephesians 6:10, where he exhorts his audience to be empowered in the Lord and in the "mastery" of His strength-having.
-In Colossians 1:11 he speaks of the "mastery" of God's δοξα (doxa, literally meaning: thoughts or opinions — in other words: humans may adopt God's thought patterns, and that gives them tremendous power).
+Paul uses the same words in Ephesians 6:10, where he exhorts his audience to be empowered in the Lord and in the "mastery" of his strength-having.
+In Colossians 1:11 he speaks of the "mastery" of God's δοξα (doxa, literally meaning: imagination or image-forming — in other words: humans may adopt God's thought patterns, and that gives them a tremendous range of abilities).
 Peter reverses these same terms in 1 Peter 4:11, as does John in Revelation 1:6 and 5:13, and Jude incorporates them both in his magnificent Jude 1:25.
-In 1 Timothy 6:16 Paul couples our noun with the word for "honor", which flows from us to Him, suggesting that κατος (kratos) goes from Him to us.
+In 1 Timothy 6:16 Paul couples our noun with the word for "honor", which flows from us to him, suggesting that κατος (kratos) goes from him to us.

-- Together with the preposition εν (en), meaning in, on, at or by: the adjective εγκρατης (egkrates), meaning being empowered, having control over and particularly over one self (Titus 1:8 only).
+- Together with the preposition εν (en), meaning in, on, at or by: the adjective εγκρατης (egkrates), meaning being empowered, having control over and particularly over one self; disciplined (Titus 1:8 only).
 From this word come:

 - The verb κρατεω (krateo); see below.